Fundog5474/Fundog5474.github.io/_pages/about.md

 ---

-I am currently a student at [university of houston](cs.uh.edu) studying for my bachelors.
+I am currently a student at [University of Houston](cs.uh.edu) studying for my bachelors.
 I want to be a game developer.
-I want to make diffrent type of games from first person shooters to open world rpgs.
-I want to get better at using game engines and hopefully make a game i can be proud of and people can enjoy.
+I want to make different types of games from first person shooters to open world RPGs.
+I want to get better at using game engines and hopefully make a game I can be proud of and people can enjoy.

 [My Linkedln](https://www.linkedin.com/in/son-nguyen-410505348/)